wodr/Pico/README.md

 I did no observe any glitches and did not use any capacitor.

-The button is configure as in, pull up.
+The button is configured as in, pull up.

-The PIO (programmable input output) for th rp2040 is used to detected the button input changes:
+The PIO (programmable input output) for the rp2040 is used to detected the button input changes:

 - The PIO program waits for an input to get low and fires an interrupt.
 - Then waits for the input to get high again in a loop.